 Previous RoR champions at the final at Hickstead are unable to compete in the final in subsequent years but they can compete in qualifiers should they so wish.

-RoR National Championship Show qualification: The Champion automatically qualifies for the Supreme Championship at the RoR Championships at Aintree in August 2019.
+RoR National Championship Show qualification: The Champion automatically qualifies for the Supreme Championship at the RoR Ridden Show Series Championships at Aintree in August 2021.

-All first placed horses at each qualifying show between 1st August 2018 and 31st July 2019 are eligible to compete in the RoR Tattersalls Special Class at the RoR National Championship Show at Aintree in August 2018, the winner goes forward to the Supreme Ridden Championship of Show at Aintree in August 2018.
+All first placed horses at each qualifying show between 1st August 2019 and 1st June 2021 are eligible to compete in the RoR Tattersalls Special Class at the The Jockey Club RoR National Championship Show at Aintree in August 2021, the winner goes forward to the RoR Ridden Showing Series Supreme Championship of Show.

-All winners of the Veteran prize at each qualifying show, between 1st August 2018 and 31st July 2019, will qualify for the RoR VETERAN Final to be held at the RoR National Championships at Aintree in August 2019.
+All winners of the Veteran prize at each qualifying show, between 1st August 2019 and 1st June 2021, will qualify for the RoR Ridden VETERAN Final to be held at the The Jockey Club RoR National Championships at Aintree in August 2021.